codahale/veil/docs/design.md

 ### Indistinguishability Of Headers From Random Noise Of Encrypted Headers

-All of the components of a `veil.sres` ciphertext--`C`, `S_0`, and `S_1`--are Cyclist ciphertexts.
+All of the components of a `veil.sres` ciphertext--`C₀`, `C₁`, `S₀`, and `S₁`--are ChaCha8
-An adversary in the outsider setting (i.e. knowing only public keys) is unable to calculate any of the key material used to produce the ciphertexts; a distinguishing attack would imply that Keccak-_p_\[1600,10\] is distinguishable from a random permutation.
+ciphertexts using keys derived via BLAKE3.
+An adversary in the outsider setting (i.e. knowing only public keys) is unable to calculate any of the key material used to produce the ciphertexts; a distinguishing attack would imply that either BLAKE3 is not collision-resistent or that ChaCha8 is not PRF secure.

 ### Re-use Of Ephemeral Keys